tdegeus/HDF5pp/docs/compile.rst

 .. note:: **(Not recommended)**

   If you do not wish to use ``CMake`` for the installation, or you want to do something custom.
-You can of course.
+You can, of course.
 Follow these steps:

   1. Copy the file ``src/HDF5pp.pc.in`` to ``HDF5pp.pc`` to some location that can be found by ``pkg_config`` (for example by adding ``export PKG_CONFIG_PATH=/path/to/HDF5pp.pc:$PKG_CONFIG_PATH`` to the ``.bashrc``).